BjornHarr/DHIS2-working-list/README.md

 - Everything is located on the same page.
 - Calendar implementation instead of text input to input dates.
 - Dropped the sub-table to show the contacts related to an index case.
 Instead we went for a layer, and a table there.

-## Learn More

-You can learn more about the platform in the [DHIS2 Application Platform Documentation](https://platform.dhis2.nu/).

-You can learn more about the runtime in the [DHIS2 Application Runtime Documentation](https://runtime.dhis2.nu/).

-To learn React, check out the [React documentation](https://reactjs.org/).